bbauska/W3Cx-5of5/README.md

 ![](./images/image398.png){width="5.0in"
 height="2.7307688101487315in"}

-And also you&apos;ve got properties, these properties you can... you can use them for getting information -what is the current time?- for example.
+And also you&apos;ve got properties, these properties you can&#155; you can use them for getting information -what is the current time?- for example.
 Or you can use them also for setting, changing their values.
 And for example, going back&#41; if I say current time equals 0, or "currentTime